KratosMultiphysics/Kratos/applications/DEMApplication/custom_problemtype/DEMClusters.gid/README.md

 # Set up
-Once downloaded and added as problemtype, it is required to put the required executables in the exec folder.
+Once downloaded and added as problemtype for GiD, the required executables must be copied to the exec folder.
 - For Windows the precompiled executables can be found [here](http://isg.cs.tcd.ie/spheretree/downloads/spheretree-1.0-win32.zip)
-- For Linux, the precompiled executables already located in the exec folder.
+- For Linux, the precompiled executables are already located in the exec folder.

 # Use
 Once the geometry has been generated and meshed, the user can choose between step-by-step process or automatically generated the final cluster file.

 The step-by-step process go as follows:
+- Make sure the center of the geometry is located at the origin.
+It can be done using GiD utilities.
+- Mesh the geometry.
 - Click on calculate in order to generate the OBJ and MSH files
 - Define the options for the spheretree algorithms or use the default options (recommended)
 - Select generate SPH (see examples for execution time references)
 - Select generate CLU
 - Select visualize cluster over mesh.
-The cluster will always be approximately centered at the origin.
+The cluster will be centered at the origin.

 # Examples
 Both examples are created on a Intel i7 laptop.